 All 4-H Youth Building projects will be evaluated as they are brought in starting at 9 a.m.
 Both perishable and non-perishable items will be judged today.
 All exhibits to be judged MUST be in the building by 11:00 a.m.
 The judges will stop judging promptly at 11:30.
 Club booth displays can be set up beginning at 1:00.
-All entries must submit the double entry forms for each exhibit being judged.
+All entries must submit the entry form for each exhibit being judged and should have registered for the event prior to judging day.